osstotalsoft/rocket-ui/README.md

 bit test
 ```

 Also, if a new feature is added, in addition to the tests, an example with the new functionality should also be added.
-The examples files are in each component directory inside `compositions` directory
+The examples files are in each component directory inside `compositions` directory.

 After changing the component you need to run `bit status` to check for bit related issues and then `bit compile` in order to have the latest modifications in your UI.